Search Shortcut cmd + k | ctrl + k

 Result test␣␣

-Description Returns the MD5 hash of the value.
+Description Returns the MD5 hash of the string as a VARCHAR.

 Example md5('123')